-The runners up will please those who have a preference for lots of pockets: the Osprey Flapjack and the Mobile Edge ECO were trending toward pocket-overload, but remain in the realm of fun and functional organizational features.
+The runners-up will please those who have a preference for lots of pockets: the Osprey FlapJack and the Mobile Edge ECO were trending toward pocket-overload, but remain in the realm of fun and functional organizational features.

 We had several runners-up, all award winners of some sort, but all for slightly different reasons.
-The Osprey Flapjack was the most similar to the Timbuk2 Command, with myriad organizational options for your Mobile Edge ECO also had a distinct and thoughtful approach to toting around laptops, tablets, and phones.
-And the Patagonia Black Hole kept a straightforward and streamlined approach which we found to be just enough, not too much, and as a result, a very easy bag to adapt to our changeable needs.
+The Osprey FlapJack features myriad organizational options, and the Mobile Edge ECO also had a distinct and thoughtful approach to toting around laptops, tablets, and phones.
+The Patagonia Black Hole kept a straightforward and streamlined approach which was enough, not too much, and as a result, an easy bag to adapt to our changeable needs.

 Ease of Use

-A bag needs to keep up on a potentially rigorous commute, whether on a bike, foot, subway, skateboard, rollerblades, Uber, Vespa, etc. This is a bag for many types, from the urban athlete to the reluctant businessperson.
-We put these products to the test on our humdrum daily errands, as well as our epic urban adventures, and even pushed the boundaries a bit on hikes.
+A bag needs to keep up on a rigorous commute, whether on bike, foot, subway, skateboard, rollerblades, Lyft, Vespa, etc. The messenger is a bag for many traveler types, from the urban athlete to the reluctant business person.
+We put these products to the test on our humdrum daily errands, as well as our epic urban adventures, airport travel, and even pushed the boundaries a bit on hikes.

-Wear and Tear
+Wear & Tear

 We Gave Style a Pass

 Style is not a metric in this category because it's so subjective.
 However, there is a strong argument to be made for the style and statement you make with your bag.
-These bags have been around for a long time, at first adapted from military map bags for the broader public.
-The messenger bag, as we tend to think of it, has its roots more firmly planted in power line worker's bags from the 1950s.
+Over-the-shoulder bags have been around for a long time, at first adapted from military map bags for the broader public.
+The messenger, as we tend to think of it, has its roots firmly planted in power line worker's bags from the 1950s.
 In the 80s, this style was updated, adjusted, and reappropriated to bicycle messengers, and the style has exploded and expanded from there.
 It is urban to the core.
 And they mirror their hard-working, physically fit, and very badass owner.